Search

 I took my girls aside for a quick tutorial on doorway etiquette, but the incident got me thinking about how showing consideration doesn’t come naturally to children.
 As I thought about how to develop this character quality in them, I realized that my husband and I would have to notice how our daughters treated others, and even those within our home, so we could intentionally train them.

-A fruit of the Spirit
+Fruit of the Spirit

-Kindness is a by-product of the Holy Spirit at work in a Christian’s life.
+Kindness over entitlement is a by-product of the Holy Spirit at work in a Christian’s life.
 Galatians 5:22 says, “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness.”
 Each of these characteristics is nurtured in our relationship with God.

 Not only is kindness a spiritual gift that God demonstrates, but it is also something that is desperately needed in our world.
 In his book, Love Kindness, Biola University president Barry Corey writes, “The greatest leadership influence lies ahead for those who walk the way of kindness in an increasingly fragmented and skeptical society.
 It’s a path that will help us to be stronger leaders, more winsome neighbors, healthier husbands, better mothers, truer friends, more effective bosses and faithful disciples.”

-Kindness at home
+Kindness over entitlement at home

 While I may initially think of kindness as something I teach my children to show people we meet, I’ve discovered that many of these lessons happen at home.
 For example, one of my daughters is messy and the other is neat.
 This difference in personality causes friction at times.